 We passionately believe that everyone wherever they are from has a right to be safe online and that a safer internet is down to each one of us.
 Therefore online safety is taught regularly and through a wide range of materials specifically chosen to engage the children, give them opportunities for discussion and make them think!

-To view our Computing Learning Map, please follow this link.
+To view our Computing Skills Progression, please follow this link.

 Design and Technology